The Great Fire of London

-In 1666, a huge fire that started in a tiny bakery burned down most of London – because it was so big, it was called the Great Fire of London.
+In 1666, a huge fire that started in a tiny bakery burned down most of London.
+The fire was so big that it was called the Great Fire of London.

 The fire lasted four days, and burned down over 13,000 homes.
 There are a lot of reasons why the fire was so large, mostly to do with the way houses were built – a lot of them were made from wood, and were very close together.